jbpost2/Basics-of-R-for-Data-Science-and-Statistics/CourseFiles.md

 </head>

-<a href = "https://jbpost2.github.io/Basics-of-R-for-Data-Science-and-Statistics/"><button type="button">Workshop
+<a href = "https://jbpost2.github.io/Basics-of-R-for-Data-Science-and-Statistics/"><button type="button">Course
 Home</button></a>

 Below you’ll find the presentation files for the course and the